 During the course of this study, the team experimented with various ways of expressing their results, and found that the amount of power absorbed at the saddle and cockpit was the most robust.
-Thus, a small bump transmitted 1.5-4W to the rider’s hands and buttocks, and some components differed by as much as 0.5W.
+Thus, a small bump transmitted 1.5-4W to the rider’s hands and buttocks, while the difference between some components could be as much as 0.5W.

 The handlebars and forks had the greatest influence on vibrations transmitted to the brake hoods, while the wheels and frame were more important for the vibrations felt at the saddle.
 A smaller effect was noted for the wheels on vibrations measured at the brake hoods, however the stem had no effect.
 Some components, like the seatpost and saddle, went untested since they comprised the measuring apparatus, while other aspects, such as tyre pressure, remained consistent throughout the study.

 Jean-Marc Drouet admits that he’s still uncertain as to how the results on absorbed power actually relate to comfort and ride quality.
 As mentioned above, it is assumed that any reduction in absorbed power will be perceived by the rider as an increase in comfort, but this has yet to be formally proven.